December 15, 2014

-Don’t get too upset about being waitlisted.
-You haven’t been denied admittance yet, and this could be an opportunity to share with the selection committee one of your latest achievements.
-Be sure to contact the committee or email your graduate school program department head and share any award, honor or prize you may have recently earned.
-Or take time to let them know about your grades if they’re impressive.
+Don’t let yourself get too worked up over being waitlisted.
+You haven’t been denied admittance yet, and this could be an opportunity to share with the selection committee one or two of your latest achievements.
+Be sure to call the selection committee or email your graduate school program department head to share any award, honor or prize you may have recently earned.
+You could let them know about your latest grades if they’re particularly impressive.

-You can also ask the selection committee if you can do anything to better your chances of being admitted.
-Refresh their minds if this is your first choice and share that you would be happy to provide any additional materials that might help sway their decision.
-And, in the spirit of self-improvement, ask why you weren’t admitted during the initial round of acceptance.
+Be sure to also ask the selection committee what you can do to increase your odds of admittance.
+You might want to reiterate that this program is your first choice, if you haven’t; selection committees want students who want to be there.
+Also share that you would be happy to provide any additional materials that might help sway their decision.

-Waitlists don’t exist to make you nuts.
-Schools need to make sure their slots are filled.
-Every student who receives acceptance into a program has various decisions to make: Will they attend the school?
+Though it may feel like it, waitlists don’t exist to make you nuts.
+Selection committees need to make sure their slots are filled with the best candidates.
+Every student who receives acceptance into a program has several decisions to make: Will they attend the graduate school, period?
+(Some students choose to defer for a year.
+Others simply never enroll in any program.)
 Will they attend another school?
-Will they defer their acceptance and wait a year to attend?
 A waitlist gives the school a chance to fill in an empty space if a student responds that he or she will not matriculate.

-Waitlists are also a way to make sure an incoming class is diverse with respect to gender, race, experience, and age.
-Schools look at a variety of factors.
+Waitlists have other uses to the selection committee, too.
+They’re a way to make sure an incoming class is diverse with respect to experience, gender, race, and age.
+Different programs look at a variety of factors.
 So if a student who has been granted admission replies that he or she will not attend, the selection committee may very well try to fill that space with a student from the waitlist who has a similar background or experience.

-Financial aid also comes into play when you are waitlisted.
+Waitlists also come into play for potential graduate students with regard to financial aid.
 You should consider whether you are at any kind of disadvantage with financial aid deadlines because it should play a role in your decision.